Kaya Sultan: Death

 26 days following the alleged dream experienced by Melek Ahmed, which supposedly foresaw the death of Kaya Sultan during childbirth, Kaya Sultan was due and gave birth to a daughter.
 Melek gave away numerous alms following the birth of his daughter.

 However, there would be complications following the birth of Kaya's daughter.
 Her placenta remained in her womb and "got stuck to her heart".
 That night, all the servants and midwives in the palace attempted everything to free the placenta.
 These included placing Kaya in blankets and shaking her extremely hard, hanging her upside down and filling a honey barrel with orange-flower water and placing her inside of it.
 For three days and three nights, Kaya had to endure this torture.
 In a desperate attempt, the midwives covered their arms with almond oil and placed their hands into the princess' uterus and pulled out pieces of skin, including what looked like liver and rennet.

-Four days after giving birth, Kaya Sultan died in the 28 February 1658.
+Four days after giving birth, Kaya Sultan died on the 28 February 1658.

-She was buried in the her uncle Ibrahim I's türbe, in the Mosque Hagia Sofia.
+She was buried in her uncle Ibrahim I's türbe, in the Mosque Hagia Sofia.